harisont/harisont.github.io/lists/serious_animation.md

 ---
-title: Weird animated movies
+title: Animation taken seriously
 layout: post
 ---

-This is a growing collection of animated movies of the kind I was first exposed to back in (probably) 2012 at [Rabbitfest](https://filmfreeway.com/Rabbitfest), in Perugia (this list was originally published [as a blog post](https://harisont.github.io/2024/01/23/weird-animated-movies.html)).
+This is a growing collection (originally published [as a blog post](https://harisont.github.io/2024/01/23/weird-animated-movies.html)) of movies of the kind I was first exposed to back in 2012 at [Rabbitfest](https://filmfreeway.com/Rabbitfest) in Perugia, and that I continue to actively look for every year at the (much larger, but much less focused on the genre) Gothenburg Film Festival.

-I am forever grateful that my hometown used to (_sigh!_) have such a unique festival, entirely dedicated to independent animation and, for once[^1], mostly targeting adults.
-It introduced me to what for me was a completely new genre, and I enjoyed it to the point that it inspired me to organize a _cineforum_[^2] at my high school.
+To end up here, a movie needs to meet a few requirements:

+1. it has to be a feature film
+2. it has to be animated
+3. it should __not__ be a children's movie (most movies here are not particularly light-hearted either, but that's just a side effect of adult life, I guess)
+4. I have to appreciate it in at least some way.

+Movies:
 - [_Persepolis_ (2007)](#persepolis-2007)
 - [_Mary and Max_ (2009)](#mary-and-max-2009)
 - [_Alois Nebel_ (2011)](#alois-nebel-2011)